It only took 22 defeats, but the commentariat is finally willing to concede that Marco Rubio has failed as a presidential candidate.

 The Florida senator tried to appeal to everyone, from relatively moderate Republicans to hard-right Tea Party voters, and ended up pleasing no one.

 You don’t make a name for yourself by leading an ambitious immigration reform and then turning around when it stalls to claim you’re actually a hardliner without putting off some voters.

 This goes to the heart of Rubio’s failure.
 His candidacy assumed that voters would be so taken in by the fact that he’s young, Hispanic and well-spoken that they wouldn’t pay attention to anything he’s done (which is virtually nothing of consequence) or said.

 If Republican consultants thought all they needed to do to appeal to young and Hispanic voters after losing them in droves in 2012 was find a young and Hispanic candidate, they were clearly deluding themselves.

 Sure, compared to the likes of Ted Cruz and Donald Trump, Rubio is a moderate.
-But that’s like saying in the land of the blind, the one-eyed is king.
+In the land of the blind, the one-eyed is king.

 Add to that Rubio’s lazy campaign — betting on “online outreach” and television interviews rather than doing the hard work of building an infrastructure in the early voting states and recruiting volunteers — and the only wonder is that reporters took him seriously for so long.